5 Tips for Effectively Managing Staff

 Nicole M. DeRosa

-Nicole DeRosa, CPA, MAcc, is a partner at Wiss and a member of the NJCPA Board of Trustees.
+Nicole DeRosa, CPA, MAcc, is a pNew Jersey-based CPA with over 15 years of experience in tax and a member of the NJCPA Board of Trustees.

 More content by Nicole M. DeRosa: